Replacing Missing Slates

 FAQS

-on your experience and comfort level with DIY repairs.
+It depends on your experience and comfort level with DIY repairs.
 While minor issues can sometimes be managed personally, hiring a professional is advisable for extensive repairs or if you're unsure about the process.

 What factors should I consider when hiring a roofing contractor?